dmcalp/cleaner-upper/README.md

 # cleaner_upper
-Python script to categorise images based on their EXIF data.
+Python script to quickly categorise images into folders based on the date and location of their EXIF data.